eulucastiagolt/counterjs/README.md

 # counterjs
-A counter made in JavaScript vanilla
+A countdown timer made in JavaScript vanilla